cmalven/lygia/README.md

 # Lygia: a multi-language shader library

+> This package is automatically kept up-to-date with the base lygia repository at https://github.com/patriciogonzalezvivo/lygia

 Tired of reimplementing and searching for the same functions over and over, I started compiling and building a shader library of reusable assets (mostly functions) that can be include over and over.
 It's very granular, designed for reusability, performance and flexibility.

 Join [#Lygia channel on shader.zone discord](https://shader.zone/) to learn how to use it, share work or get help.